CARDS Disability Housing Accommodation Requests

 Housing options for Barnard students include rooms in traditional corridor-style and apartment suite-style residence halls in the neighborhood surrounding campus.
 All residential Barnard students are expected to follow College policies as well as College housing policies and procedures developed by Residential Life & Housing.
 Please note that students who have a guarantee of housing from Residential Life are prioritized for housing; however, students who do not have a guarantee of housing may apply for a housing accommodation and will be housed based on availability.

-Summer 2021 Housing Accommodations
+Summer 2021 Housing Accommodation Requests

 Please note you do not need to submit an application if you are only requesting a single, kitchen access or air conditioning.
 All summer housing assignments will be singles with kitchen access and air conditioning.
 If you have other housing accommodation needs such as an accessible bathroom, please submit an application once it opens March 8th.